envision-projects/envision-projects.github.io/content/tutorials/solidworks-motion-study.md

 ![](/images/motionanalysis.png)

-Create a new rotary motor by following the same steps as the Basic Motion study so you have a result that looks like this:
+Create a new rotary motor by following the same steps as the Animation  study so you have a result that looks like this:

 ![](/images/ezgif.com-gif-maker-3-.gif)